-The game has some fairly significant camera issues.
+The game has significant camera issues.
 The most common is that the sensitivity is just too low, and unless I'm blind, there's no option to raise it (there's an option for "mouse sensitivity", but for whatever reason it doesn't affect console controller sensitivity).
 This is frequently an issue during combat with multiple enemies; although in the second half of my playthrough I discovered something that helps a lot with this (see Protips below).

 Another issue is that sometimes being attacked seems to rotate the camera so you can't see the enemy, or stick the camera inside the enemy's body so you can't see anything at all.
 This only happened to me a few times, but damn was it annoying.
 Every time it happened I got killed by it.

-Also, they've inherited the problem every Dark Souls game and Sekiro has: if you try to lock on and the game doesn't think you're close enough or sufficiently in view, your camera gets thrown in a random direction.
-And let's just say the designers and you often disagree on how close you should have to be to lock on...
+Also, they've inherited the problem every Dark Souls game and Sekiro has: if you try to lock on and the game doesn't think you're close enough or sufficiently in view, your camera gets thrown in a random direction instead of just failing to lock on.

 Jedi: Fallen Order can barely be made hard enough.
 The person who introduced me to this game played on Jedi Master (3rd out of 4 settings) on his first playthrough and said he died about 10 times.
 So I did my first playthrough on Jedi Grandmaster, and it was really not that bad.
 I thought it was a perfect fit for me, and I'm hardly the greatest action game player.
 I'd be surprised if there aren't people who feel it's too easy on Grandmaster, and there's no recourse for them besides house rules.

 Also, nitpick: the difficulties are named badly.
 They're "Story", "Jedi Knight", "Jedi Master", and "Jedi Grandmaster".
 Why the hell not "Padawan"?
 Jedi Knight should never be the lowest difficulty with a themed name.